Art Toronto

 I don’t think I necessarily chose to write the curatorial statement as a poem so much as—as I said before—that’s just how it came out of me.

-In my youth, I frequently wrote poetry and at some point, in my late 20s, I stopped for whatever reason.
+In my youth, I frequently wrote poetry and at some point in my late 20s, I stopped for whatever reason.
 Call it a lack of inspiration or life’s trials, verse just wouldn’t flow.
 So, it feels good to be able to express myself poetically again, even if I’m not poet, professionally speaking.
-The few folks with whom I’ve shared the poem feel it has resonance; I hope that visitors to the Focus exhibition feel the same too, whether it’s through reading the poem itself, or in viewing the works of art that embody the ideas my poem expresses.
+The few folks with whom I’ve shared the poem feel it has resonance; I hope that visitors to the place to which we return feel the same too, whether it’s through reading the poem itself, or in viewing the works of art that embody the ideas my poem expresses.

 Can you explain the exhibition title?

 The title is actually the final phase in the poem, which just felt poignant enough to title the exhibition.
 Initially, I had thought, “home is where the heart is” but that felt too colloquial.
 Still, I wanted something that got at the same idea.
-So, it was an easy choice.
+So, it was the natural choice.

 What are some of the ways “home” is addressed in the exhibition?